redpesk-core/afb-app-manager/doc/writing-config.xml.md

 The value is either:

-- required: the permission is really needed.
+- required: the permission is mandatorily needed except if the feature isn't required (required="false") and in that case it is optional.
-- optional: the permission isn't mandatory
+- optional: the permission is optional

 ### feature name="urn:AGL:defined-permissions"